Innovation and entrepreneurship

 Lund University's knowledge and research should benefit society.
 One way to achieve this is through innovation – when research leads to new ways of working, methods, processes, services or products that create value.
 It can make a difference to people's lives, but also contribute to sustainable development and growth.

 One of the best-known innovations from Lund is ultrasound diagnostics, which is now a standard examination method in hospitals around the world.

 Other examples include the artificial kidney, which makes life easier for dialysis patients around the world, and Bluetooth technology, which is used in millions of products every day.

 Innovation support services at the University

 The University's innovation activities provide support and help to students and researchers with ideas and research findings that can be developed into a product, service or method that solves a real problem in society.
 Every year, our innovation office – LU Innovation – encounters hundreds of new ideas from students and researchers who want to make a difference.

 Lund has a long history of promoting and developing new ideas and businesses.
 The University has several strong innovation environments and collaborates extensively with universities and colleges, industry and public stakeholders.

-Research in innovation and entrepreneurship is one of the University's areas of strength.
+Research and education in the field of entrepreneurship and innovation is one of the University's strengths.

 Centre for Innovation Research – CIRCLE